 What Is Special About The White Mountains?

 The White Mountains are known as a skier’s paradise in winter and a hiker’s paradise in summer.
 There are beautiful gorges and waterfalls to explore.
-This area also has Mount Washington which has some of the wildest and windiest weather in the world.
+Mount Washington also is the windiest place in the world.

 Are The White Mountains Worth Visiting?